core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 # Introduction

-YANG identifiers are typically implemented using unmanaged strings.
-This is the approach used by both NETCONF {{RFC6241}} and RESTCONF {{-restconf}}.
-In order to implement YANG in constrained devices and constrained networks, a more efficient representation is required.
-YANG Schema Item iDentifier (SID) is a compact numeric identifier assigned to the following YANG items:

-* schema node identifier

-* identity identifier

-* module name

-* submodule name

-* feature name

-To guarantee uniqueness, SIDs SHALL be assigned within a registered range.
 This document describes the registries required to manage SIDs and a file format used to persist and publish the assigned SIDs.

 # Terminology and Notation